ariscybertech/aris_weather/README.md

 $ git clone https://github.com/ariscybertech/aris_weather.git
 $ flutter packages get
 ```
-Run the application and enjoy :tada:
+Run the application and enjoy :tada::relaxed:

 Using weather application and get weather information daily and daily.
 Download weather forecast for free and experience.
 The high-quality weather forecast application across your Android devices.